alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a second-year PhD student at MIT, advised by Professor [Vivishek Sudhir](https://scholar.google.com/citations?user=j4NKNWQAAAAJ&hl=en&oi=ao).
-My research interest is `quantum precision measurements`.
-In my experiment, <i>cavity optomechanics, quantum optics, and electronics</i> are heavily utilized, while on the theory side, <i>quantum physics, stochastic processes, and various topics</i> are extensively considered.
+My research interest is `quantum precision measurements` to explore the gap between quantum physics and gravity.
+Specifically, we use light to measure and control macroscoptic mechanical oscillators, and aim to realize tangible quantum test masses.
+These efforts will pave the way for future quantum applications such as quantum sensing and quantum metrology.

-Before coming to MIT, I received B.E. and M.E. degrees in Mechanical Engineering from Tokyo Institute of Technology and the University of Tokyo, respectively.
+Before coming to MIT, I received B.S. and M.S. degrees in Mechanical Engineering from Tokyo Institute of Technology and the University of Tokyo, respectively.
 Then, I completed my military duty at KAIST as a research associate, where I studied frequency combs, time/frequency standards, and precision measurements.